dahak-metagenomics/dahak/CONTRIBUTING.md

 git commit -m 'Provide a brief description of the changes you made here'
 ```

-Please make your commit message informative but concise -- these messages become a part of the history of the repo and the informative message will help track down changes later.
-Don't stress over this too much but before you press the button consider whether you 6 months from now would find this commit message useful when a bug pops up and you need to sort through issues to find the right one.
+Please make your commit message informative but concise — these messages become a part of the history of the repo and an informative message will help track down changes later.
+Don't stress over this too much but before you press the button consider whether 'future you' 6 months from now would find this commit message useful when a bug pops up and you need to sort through issues to find the right one.
 Once your changes have been commited, push them to the remote branch:

 ```
 git push origin